Peru Rainforest Retreat Packing List & Travel Tips

 This hotel is beautiful, they have a water filter, outdoor fireplaces, a restaurant, art exhibitions, and cozy rooms.
 If you want to treat yourself, this is the place, and during low season they drop their prices immensely.

 You do not have to stay here to book a spa day, where you can get a delicious massage, sit in the steam room with fresh local eucalyptus plants, and enjoy a whirlpool with fresh fruit.
-The massage is amazing and the entire experience is worth it, and costs $60-95 USD.
+The massage is amazing and the entire experience is worth it, and costs around $100 USD.

 Selina Plaza De Armas